-Backflow Preventer Assembly Testing is not regulated at the state level by Rhode Island, so it is left up to each water purveyor, city, county, etc. Providence Water, and all of the ones that published their backflow testing requirements, showed that a tester needed to be approved through an entity that submitted their credentials, where American Backflow Prevention Assocation ( ABPA ) is listed as accepted among others.
-They also usually accept Massachusetts certified technicians through reciprocity.
+Backflow Preventer Assembly Testing is not regulated at the state level by Rhode Island, so it is left up to each water purveyor, city, county, etc. Providence Water, and other local water purveyors, generally accept the Massachusetts State License as reciprocal.
 More info on our Mass courses can be found on our Massachusetts Page - a link to Providence Water's backflow tester requirements is below:

-On our YouTube Channel, we created a series of videos where we test the four types of preventers using both types of procedures if you wanted to check out the differences:
+On our YouTube channel, we created a series of videos where we test the four types of preventers using these procedures if you're not familiar with them: